Dushyanth777/Dushyanth777/README.md

   *Developed using HTML, CSS, JavaScript, and Solidity to ensure transparency and trust in healthcare insurance claims.*

 - 🤖 **Epileptic Seizure Detection (Research)**
-  *Proposed a hybrid deep learning model for early detection of seizures — published at IIT.*
+  *Proposed a hybrid deep learning model for early detection of seizures — published at IIT Dharwad(2025).*

 ---